 The menu leans heavily toward Italian fare, such as pizza and pastas:

 Mark ordered a calzone, while I opted for the spaghetti bolognese.
 They also had several gin-based cocktails on the menu, which isn’t a very common sight.
 Gin-based drinks aren’t always the most popular, but somehow fit with the Victorian theme.
 Needless to say, we each ordered one to try.
 Mine had Cinzano in it, if I recall correctly.
 (I failed to take a photo of the drinks menu listing the ingredients.
 I was just so excited to try one!)

 The meals themselves were just the right size for lunch portions.
 I loves me some carbs!

 The food was quite good.
 Mark really enjoyed the calzone, which actually had a raw egg in it!
 You’d never catch me eating that, but he insisted that it was one of the best meals of the trip.
 I felt the same way about my spaghetti.
 The chef was very generous with the ground beef in my bolognese, and the seasonings were just right.

-This was definitely one of our favourite meals of the trip, and we would highly recommend them, at least for lunch.
-The restaurant address is 11 Boulevard Montmartre, but it’s easy to spot, as it’s directly across the street from Musee Grevin.
-And it’s the one that looks like a train car. 🙂
+Eating at the Victoria Station Restaurant was definitely one of our favourite meals of the trip.
+We would highly recommend giving it a try, at least for lunch.
+The restaurant is easy to spot, as it’s directly across the street from Musee Grevin.
+And of course, it’s the one that looks just like a Victorian-era train car. 🙂